 I decided to take a genetic test.
 The clinic made it clear that I had a 50:50 chance of having inherited the faulty gene, and that, even with a faulty gene, it did not mean that I would develop breast cancer, it just increased my risk.

 In 2010 my test came back positive for a fault in BRCA2.
 I was told that I had an 87% chance of getting breast cancer over my lifetime.
 I felt privileged to have this gift of knowledge, but overwhelmed and confused about what to do next.

-I felt as though there was a ticking time bomb inside of me, and I didn’t know when the pin would be pulled.
-I tried to be positive, but the fear of what I watch my sister go through was ever present.
+I felt as though there was a ticking time bomb inside me, and I didn’t know when the pin would be pulled.
+I tried to be positive, but the fear of what I watch my sister go through was ever-present.
 It was incredibly emotional and I was terrified of wasting time.
-I needed to put things into perspective – I at least had choices, however hard they were to face.
+I needed to put things into perspective – I, at least, had choices, however hard they were to face.
 When I asked where I could go to for help there was no reply.

 So I read books, I went online and I did all the research that I could manage.
-I looked at the choices available to me: do nothing, get regular screening or consider risk reducing surgery – each had its own pros and cons.
+I looked at the choices available to me: do nothing, get regular screenings or consider risk-reducing surgery – each had its own pros and cons.
 It took many sleepless nights and hours of research for me to realise there really was no right answer, it was a balance of chance and choice.

-My husband, Bill was incredibly supportive and we talked about the options together.
-Talking helped me think more clearly make my mind up, it seemed like a no brainer, I needed to have my breasts removed because the odds were just not worth the gamble.
+My husband, Bill, was incredibly supportive and we talked about the options together.
+Talking helped me think more clearly and make my mind up; it seemed like a no-brainer, I needed to have my breasts removed, because the odds were just not worth the gamble.
 But the realisation of having a perfectly healthy part of my body removed hit me.
 I’d never even been ill or in hospital before.